Local Setup¶

 Visual Studio Code¶

-- Python extension for working with Python scripts.
+- Python to work with Python scripts.

 VcXsrv Windows X Server¶

-Download VcXsrv and
+Download VcXsrv

-sent to the Raspberry Pi on your local computer, you will need to install a X
+your local computer, you will need to install a X server if you are connected

-the XLaunch.exe
+Run XLaunch.exe

 -